hdowne/Nrf24l01-network-dcc-EX/README.md

 # Nrf24l01-network-dcc-EX
 Nrf24l01 network library driver for dcc++ ex

 With this driver you can connect the Nrf24l01 to the latest version of dcc++ ex.
-Add a couple of line in the myHal.cpp file.
+Add a couple of lines in the myHal.cpp file.

    require RF24Network and RF24 library from